Knowledge Resource Centre

 • To allocate appropriate budget to procure resources to meet the curricula of courses

-• Formulation of rules and regulations for the users of KRC
+• Formulation of rules and regulations for the users of the library

 • To ensure relevant collection of books, journals and other information sources to support courses offered in the college

-• To advise for the implementation of the KRC policies prepared by the Librarian
+• To advise for the implementation of the library policies prepared by the Librarian

-• To review and finalize the proposals of the Librarian for the development of the KRC
+• To review and finalize the proposals of the librarian for the development of the library

-To offer KRC extension services to the students and teachers.
+• To offer library extension services to the students and teachers

-Access to the KRC is restricted to faculty, students and staff of DSIMS who are in possession of current valid identification card [ID] issued by DSIMS.
-The Circulation policy of KRC expects the users to adhere to following guidelines.
+Access to the DSIMS library is restricted to faculty, students and staff of DSIMS who are in possession of current valid identification card [ID] issued by DSIMS.
+The Circulation policy of library expects library users to adhere to following guidelines.

 Borrowing Rights: